usedtothink/translation-tracker/resources/design-document.md

 _List the most important questions you have about your design, or things that you are still debating internally that you might like help working through._

-1. I would like to soft-delete clients and translation cases - would I still use DELETE in the endpoint?
+1. I would like to soft-delete translation clients and translation cases - would I still use DELETE in the endpoint?
 2.
 3.